Collaborative-Online-Learning-Enabled Distributionally Robust Motion Control for Multi-Robot Systems: Preliminaries

 In the compression phase, the algorithm reduces memory usage by grouping similar observations into clumps, small sets of statistically similar data points that are treated as a unit during inference.
 Instead of storing each data point individually, the algorithm summarizes each clump by its sufficient statistics, thereby significantly reducing memory overhead.
 To support clump-level inference, a modified variational free energy is introduced as follows.

 where $KL(\cdot | \cdot)$ denotes the Kullback–Leibler divergence, $K$ is the number of mixture components, $N$ the total data volume, $T$ the number of processed observations, and $n_s$ the size of clump $s$.
 The term $S_{sk}$ measures the statistical affinity between clump $s$ and component $k$.
 Based on this clump-level objective (\ref{e3.2.a2}), the algorithm recursively partitions the data to identify optimal clump structures.
+It is important to note that clumps are algorithmic structures introduced for efficient online inference and information aggregation, and do not correspond to any physical quantity of obstacle motion.
 The full procedure is detailed in Algorithm \ref{algorithm2}.